loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 #figure(caption: [Typing rules for #stlc], lc)<stlc_typing>

 The first rule, Var, reads: if $x : sigma$ is in $Gamma$ then $x : sigma$ is a term in context $Gamma$.
-The rule Abs, short for abstraction, also commonly called lambda says that if, with context $Gamma$, extended with $x : sigma$ the term $e : tau$ can be deduced, then in the context $Gamma$ without $x$,
+The rule Abs, short for abstraction, also commonly called lambda says that if the term $e : tau$ can be deduced in the context $Gamma$ extended with $x: sigma$, then in the context $Gamma$ the term
-$(lambda x : sigma. space e) : sigma -> tau$.
-The last rule, App, short for application says that if in the context $Gamma$ we have $e_1 : sigma -> tau$ and $e_2 : tau$ then in the context $Gamma$ the term $e_1 e_2$ has type $tau$.
+$(lambda x : sigma. space e) : sigma -> tau$ is valid.
+The last rule, App, short for
+application says that if in the context $Gamma$ we have $e_1 : sigma -> tau$ and $e_2 : tau$ then in the context $Gamma$ the term $e_1 e_2$ has type $tau$.